 By giving a user a corporate membership account, they can then create and manage their own group of sub-members.
 These sub-members can also access your membership site and its content.

-In this article, we’ll explore what this new add-on can do, as well as some ideas to think about when working out how to price corporate membership accounts.
+In this article, we’ll explore what the Corporate Accounts add-on can do, and we'll go over some things to think about when you're working out how to price corporate membership packages.

 Corporate Accounts Add-on Use Cases

 Having access to new features is great, but who might want to use the new MemberPress Corporate Accounts add-on?